Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Communication, Critical thinking, Cultural understanding, Ethics, Environmental literacy,

 Information literacy, Research, Self-motivation, Teamwork.

 - Learning Outcomes

-- ELM introduces the scientific foundations and professional basis of medicine and allows students to apply them within clinically relevant situations.
+The Early Learning in Medicine (ELM) programme (years 2 and 3) introduces the scientific foundations and professional basis of medicine and allows students to apply them within clinically relevant situations.